metadata toggle

 Treatment of:

-Wound infections caused by susceptible strains of the Staphylococcus intermedius group (including S. pseudintermedius),
+Wound infections caused by strains of the Staphylococcus intermedius group (including S. pseudintermedius),

-Superficial and deep pyoderma caused by susceptible strains of the Staphylococcus intermedius group (including S. pseudintermedius),
+Superficial and deep pyoderma caused by strains of the Staphylococcus intermedius group (including S. pseudintermedius),

-Acute urinary tract infections caused by susceptible strains of Escherichia coli and the Staphylococcus intermedius group (including S. pseudintermedius) and
+Acute urinary tract infections caused by strains of Eschericha coli and the Staphylococcus intermedius group (including S. pseudintermedius) and

-As adjunctive treatment to mechanical or surgical periodontal therapy in the treatment of severe infections of the gingiva and periodontal tissues caused by susceptible strains of anaerobic organisms, for example Porphyromonas spp. and Prevotella spp.
+As adjunctive treatment to mechanical or surgical periodontal therapy in the treatment of severe infections of the gingiva and periodontal tissues caused by strains of anaerobic organisms, for example Porphyromonas spp. and Prevotella spp.
+See special precautions for use.

 Cats:

-Treatment of acute infections of the upper respiratory tract caused by susceptible strains of Pasteurella multocida, Escherichia coli and the Staphylococcus intermedius group (including S. pseudintermedius).
+Treatment of acute infections of the upper respiratory tract caused by strains of Staphylococcus intermedius group (including S. pseudintermedius), Pasteurella multocida and Escherichia coli.

 Contraindications